cabuelow/OceansDash/README.md

 - Modularise the tabPanel (Nature, Climate, People) ui and server logic as it is the same across tabPanels (just different indicators)

+  - This is partially complete - cannot figure out mod_ind_timeseries cannot be called from within mod_main…
+  - Also need to fix hack with saving country/region to global env….

 - Get real data and integrate

 - Tune server to improve speed